BMW E36 Common Torque Specifications (Maintenance and DIY Jobs)

 Front Suspension

-⚠️ Always torque suspension fasteners with the vehicle at ride height — wheels on the ground, suspension loaded.
+⚠️ Always torque suspension and steering fasteners with the vehicle at ride height — suspension loaded, wheels on the ground.
+The E36 front suspension uses MacPherson struts with a separate tension strut (thrust arm) and wishbone (control arm).

 Rear Suspension